bubbafat/bubbafat.github.io/_posts/2022-03-09-travel-note-carnival-magic-february-2022.md

 | Sat | Fun Day At Sea | - | - |
 | Sun | Port Canaveral (Orlando), FL | 8:00 AM | - |

+<h3>Things We Learned (Ports of Call)</h3>

+- St. Maarten's two sides each have a distinct vibe.
+I would suggest focusing on one or the other but not trying to do both in one afternoon.
+We were not looking for a beach day so we went to a French cooking class on the French side and had a great time.
+- San Juan is definitely a new favorite location.
+I anticipate we'll come here for a proper multiday vacation soon.
+	+ Tip: There is a CVS and Walgreens right off the pier - you can walk there in about 5 minutes.
+- St. Kitts' duty free had the best liquor selection.
+I was able to grab a bottle of Blanton's for about $10 over US MSRP.
+- Grand Turk is your best bet for a casual beach day.
+	+ Don't pre-pay for a chair or umbrella as there will be hundreds for rent on the beach.
+	+ If you walk down the beach (to the left as you leave the ship) you will eventually end up at Jack's Shack (5-10 minute walk).
+Very friendly staff, good drinks, and surprisingly good food.
+Get the conch.

+<h3>Things We Learned (Ship and Sea Days)</h3>

+- Deck 5 on the Magic is a promenade deck.
+It sticks out further than the decks above it so if you are on deck 6 (like we were) with a balcony, you will be looking right over hot tubs and sunbathers.
+We like to sit and watch the flying fish jump through the ways from our balcony but that was not as easy with this setup.
+Going a few decks up or down would have helped.
+- On this ship the Alchemy Bar is right next to the stage where bands play throughout the day and evening.
+It's not as quiet as on other ship layouts.
+- The Red Frog interior bar has a decent rum selection.
+- We paid for the multi-day Thalassotherapy package and were up in the pool and steam rooms daily.
+You need to use it almost daily to make it worthwhile.
+- I'm not a touchy-feely guy so I was a little hesitant to get my first massage (we went with a couples package).
+So I probably surprised my wife when I immediately bought a second for a few nights later.
+- The movies on the lido deck at night are awesome and very few people come to them.
+Great way to chill out.
+- The Steakhouse was good but if you are only going to splurge on one meal, get the Chef's Table.
+It was amazing.
+It sells out quickly so buy it ahead of time.
+You will find out what night your reservation is for when you board (it took a few days for us to find out - they can let you know at the front desk).
+- The Italian restaurant was disappointing.
+It's free for lunch which would have been fine but we were not thrilled with paying extra for dinner.
+- The Hub App is improving but still has a lot of issues.
+Chat messages could take hours to arrive and it sometimes did not have our reservations listed.
+But it was great for pulling up maps or seeing what was happening.
+- We did not use ship wifi but many people we talked to were and there were some complaints about reliability and performance.
+If you are planning to work on the ship be prepared for that.
+- Our T-Mobile plan provided us at least 2G connectivity at each stop which was enough to check in but not enough to upload a lot of photos.
+I'm not sure it mattered but I disabled all services that automatically uploaded photos and turned off background data for most applications.

+<h3>Things to Pack</h3>

+- [Cruise-safe (no surge protector) power strip with USB](https://www.amazon.com/gp/product/B07BHVKPC3/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1).
+Be aware that the stateroom has one US-style and one European-style outlet under the mirror.
+The US-style is "upside down" so getting this to plug in was a very tight fit but we were able to get it to work.
+A small (inches) cord could have fixed the problem.
+- [Magnetic Hooks](https://www.amazon.com/gp/product/B0787Q54M1/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1) to hang clothing on the wall.
+The stateroom walls (but not the bathroom) are all steel so these work great to hold hats, damp swimsuits, etc.
+- [Luggage tag holders](https://www.amazon.com/Cruise-Luggage-tags-Holders-Steel/dp/B07PKKVQMQ/ref=sr_1_2_sspa?crid=11A21AJC03NK2&keywords=cruise%2Bluggage%2Btags&qid=1646836084&sprefix=cruise%2Bluggage%2Btags%2Caps%2C51&sr=8-2-spons&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzM1U3OTdZTEk1TlJaJmVuY3J5cHRlZElkPUEwMTU3NTc0MVQzMDQ4RVFKWlE5VyZlbmNyeXB0ZWRBZElkPUEwOTEyNDcxMUlFNzZXWVdaWlVRVyZ3aWRnZXROYW1lPXNwX2F0ZiZhY3Rpb249Y2xpY2tSZWRpcmVjdCZkb05vdExvZ0NsaWNrPXRydWU&th=1).
+You'll need to secure luggage tags to your bags (you can print them at home) - stapling them works but these will help ensure they don't get ripped apart and your luggage lost.
+- [Towel bands](https://www.amazon.com/Function-Lightweight-Windproof-Colorful-Accessories/dp/B08V1RL89F/ref=sr_1_7?crid=GYK32HWJ43PW&keywords=towel+bands&qid=1646836206&sprefix=towel+bands%2Caps%2C51&sr=8-7) to hold your towel to your chair.
+This will ensure that when you put your towel on a chair at 7am, and then walk away for 12 hours, that no one else will ever be able to use it.

+<h3>Pictures</h3>

 <div class="gallery" data-columns="1">
 	<img src="/images/cruise2022magic/82270189-A5A9-4790-AA34-0C5ED2207D4B.jpg"/>